 We’re all slaves to patterns of behaviour – including some that stop us achieving happiness.
-Marcus Chapman met the inspirational Tina from NDADA who helps women in abusive relationships change their patterns of behaviour – and in doing, change their life.
+The inspirational Tina from NDADA helps women in abusive relationships change their patterns of behaviour – and in doing so, change their life

 Tina has been running North Devon Against Domestic Abuse (NDADA)’s Pattern Changing course in north Devon for nearly 14 years.

 Her commitment and passion comes from a very personal place as, at the age of 21, Tina found herself in an abusive relationship she had been stuck in for years.
 For her own safety and that of her two daughters Tina knew she had to get out, which she managed with the help of family and friends.
 With the kids tucked under her arm she escaped and moved to a different area, and says: ‘It was a huge step at the time but looking back I wouldn’t change a thing’.